awsdocs/amazon-ecs-developer-guide/doc_source/service-connect.md

 ### Service Connect terminology<a name="service-connect-concepts-terms"></a>

-The following are terms that are used with Service Connect \.
+The following terms are used with Service Connect\.

 **port name**
 The Amazon ECS task definition configuration that assigns a name to a particular port mapping\.
 This configuration is only used by Amazon ECS Service Connect\.